 This tutorial activity is a guided discussion and debate on the topic of aesthetics and ethics.
 The total time required is two hours.
 By the end of this lesson, students will be able to make a value judgement on the ethical nature of media content that is supported by research; defend this value judgement by using Socratic reasoning and identify the ethical position they are assuming in exercising this judgement.

 Although I have no formal training in the discipline of film or the specificities of documentary film-making, I am an experienced ethnographer who has done hundreds of hours of participant observation and semi-structured interviews for the purpose of scholarly research. … READ MORE

-https://farm9.staticflickr.com/8529/29487957030_0c5c97f494_o_d.jpg What makes something qualify as art?
+No Title No Description What makes something qualify as art?
 Is beauty really in the eye of the beholder or are there certain ‘universal’ qualities we find beautiful?
-These questions are central to the branch of philosophy we call aesthetics.
-In this lesson, … READ MORE
+These questions are central to the branch of philosophy we call aesthetics. … READ MORE